r-edact/.github/profile/readme.md

 ## We are R-EDACTED.

-Truthfully, we are all one person who suffers from an identity disorder.
+Truthfully, we are all one person who suffers from an disorder.
 I am an IT student.

 Three of us know how to code.